Heineken pours manageable froth on India tipple

-MUMBAI, June 23 (Reuters Breakingviews) - Heineken (HEIN.AS) is downing a long overdue pint in India by taking majority control of United Breweries (UBBW.NS).
+MUMBAI (Reuters Breakingviews) - Heineken is downing a long overdue here pint in India by taking majority control of United Breweries.
 With the target’s stock near all-times highs, topping up its stake to 61.5% from 46.5% was not cheap; the additional shares are worth almost $800 million.
 But the froth is worth it.

 The drinks giant is effectively buying shares seized by lenders from disgraced tycoon and one-time quasi-partner Vijay Mallya, who is fighting India’s attempt to extradite him from the United Kingdom.